nuejs/nue/packages/www/docs/css-development.md

 ## Larger projects
-Scale up with a centralized design system for larger teams, client work, or any project where consistency and maintainability matter more than development speed.
+Scale up with a focused design system for larger teams, client work, or any project where consistency and maintainability matter more than development speed.
 This approach enforces constraints that prevent the CSS sprawl that kills long-term projects:

 ```bash